-1.0 Priority of setting.
+1.1 Priority of setting.
 Attorneys that accept appointments to involuntary mental commitment cases shall give priority to all involuntary mental commitment case settings and hearings.
+If the attorney will be late to the hearing, the attorney should notify the court coordinator prior to the start of the hearing and inform the court coordinator where the attorney will be and what time the attorney will arrive for the hearing.